Guide to Medical Evacuations

 If you have any further questions about your medical care in Indonesia, see the Ask the Experts.

-Our appreciation to Dr. Rene de Jongh of International SOS, an AEA Company who has contributed this article to help prepare expatries for medical evacuations from Indonesia.
+Our appreciation to International SOS, an AEA Company who has contributed this article to help prepare expatries for medical evacuations from Indonesia.